 On the occasion of the Annotations residency, G.A.S.
 Foundation calls for applications from libraries, publishers, and institutions interested in forming the first cohort of the African Arts Libraries (AAL) Lab.
 African Art Libraries Lab will bring together a constellation of African arts libraries and publishers in Lagos, Dakar, Marrakesh, Cairo, Nairobi, Cape Town, Limbe, and beyond to engage critical questions on publishing practices, libraries, and archives in Africa.
-Museums and institutions in Europe and North America will be invited to participate in collective experimentation with AAL members to encourage new ways of networking, preserving, and activating African and Afrodiasporic library collections in multi-locational sites.
+Museums and institutions in Europe and North America will be invited to participate in collective experimentation with AAL members to encourage new ways of networking, preserving, and activating African and Afro-diasporic library collections in multi-locational sites.

 The social practice residency will support artistic interventions within the context of existing FESTAC '77 archives, using annotative and citational practices as a guiding framework.
-In consideration of historical FESTAC'77 sites such as the National Theatre, The Centre for Black and African Culture and Civilization (CBAAC), Festac Town, the residency will engage a wider public in the act of citation and annotation making of FESTAC'77 as both event and archive.
+In consideration of historical FESTAC'77 sites such as the National Theatre, The Center for Black and African Culture and Civilization (CBAAC), Festac Town, the residency will engage a wider public in the act of citation and annotation making of FESTAC'77 as both event and archive.

-Research Associates Programme: Timeline, Twentieth Century Pan African Festivals
+Research Associates Programme: Timeline: Twentieth Century Pan African Festivals (AAL Lab)

-Annotations shapes the thematic focus for the June-July 2024 research programme hosted at G.A.S.
-Foundation.
-Aiming to pilot a pedagogical economy around the twentieth century Pan-African festivals, a digital timeline and archival resource will be developed by the Annotations Research Associates with the guidance of guest tutors Archival Consciousness.
+Annotations will also shape the thematic focus for the 2024-2025 cohort of the African Arts Libraries Lab (AAL Lab).
+Aiming to pilot a pedagogical economy around the twentieth century Pan-African festivals, the digital timeline will be developed by the Annotations Research Associates with the guidance of guest tutors Archival Consciousness.
 The intention is not to create a survey of the festivals; indeed, much work has taken place to excavate the archives of Dakar '66, Algiers '69; Kinshasa '74 and Lagos '77.
 Instead, the timeline aims to collect, trace, and reassemble visual, material and sonic traces of the festivals held in African public libraries and collections.
 Moving beyond the question of what remains, the timeline will serve as an open-source digital document visualising the echoes and reverberations of festival programmes, performances and artworks and accounts by festival organizers, artists and witnesses reflected in African literature, print media and archives.
-Illustrating forms of solidarity and the illusions of utopianism that marked the era of African decolonization, the timeline aims to connect geographies siloed in the present and introduces new possibilities for African institutional collaboration.
+With a mandate illustrating a form of utopianism that marked the period of decolonization, the timeline aims to connect geographies siloed in the present, and introduces new possibilities for African institutional collaboration.

-The Research Associates programme will feature a tandem cohort of students and graduates from Spelman College (U.S.A.) and Lagos.
+The Research Associates programme will feature a tandem cohort of postgraduate students from Spelman College (U.S.A.), Yabatech and Lagos.
 With a collaborative research design, the digital timeline will be assembled by students, and supervised by guest tutors Archival Consciousness (Mariana Lanari and Remco van Bladel).
+The platform was initiated in close collaboration with the Stedelijk Museum and De appel in Amsterdam to rethink the visual and textual infrastructure of bibliographic metadata.
+The duo are interested in the long-term preservation and dissemination of physical archives, in connection with the digital archive.